approvals/ApprovalTests.cpp/doc/Troubleshooting.md

     * To fix, copy in the Approvals-specific lines from [examples/googletest_existing_main/main.cpp](/examples/googletest_existing_main/main.cpp)
 * Is your code calling `Approvals::verify()` or any other methods in this library from outside a Google Test?
     * This is much less likely to be the cause, but the file-naming code in Approval Tests (`ApprovalTestNamer`) does require that approvals are used from inside a test method in a supported test framework.

+## My custom reporter works in development, but not CI

+Check your test code - especially your main - for any uses of `Approvals::useAsFrontLoadedReporter()` that are specific to running on a Continuous Integration system.

+If that's the case, and you do still want to use a custom reporter in an individual test, you can use `Approvals::useAsFrontLoadedReporter()` in the test, passing in your custom reporter, to take precedence over the CI-specific reporter in your main.

 ---